martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[User or AI to add appendices as needed]`

 ---
-*End of PRD Template for Streamlined Argentic AI Workflow*
+*End of PRD Template for Streamlined Agentic AI Workflow*